aymericbeaumet/dotfiles/README.md

 ## Overview

+### Zsh

 ![overview](http://beaumet.me/dotfiles/images/overview.png)

-> Above a zsh prompt showing background processes, last execution return code, current path, current git branch and git repository status.
+This prompt shows (from the left to the right):

+- In the left prompt:

+  * the number of process in background
+  * the return code of the last command
+  * the path
+  * the git branch and the repository status (if in a git repository)

+- In the right prompt:

+  * the username
+  * the hostname
+  * the shell level (if greather than 1)

 ## Installation